Word Around The Park

 Can I give my dog human probiotics?

 No. Human probiotics contain bacterial strains and concentrations designed for human digestive systems, not dogs.
 Canine-specific formulations like Belly Biotics™ deliver appropriate strains in doses optimized for dogs.
+Human probiotics may simply pass through without effect, or cause unnecessary digestive upset.

 How long before I see improvements in my dog's gut health?